mcenek/cognitiveABM/README.md

 Perceptron - uses an agent's genomes as values in a perceptron matrix and is used to make decisions.

 QLearning - Uses QLearning maps, found in `Examples/HillClimberABMExample/layers`, to train agents.
 To start, the generated qmap is not included in the files and will be created when the QLearning module is run for the first time.

 ### What needs re-coding

 #### Essential:

-The QLearning module has a bug where the generated qmap can end up with NaN values if there was a previous generated qMap present while training agents
+QLearning needs debuging:
+  Bugs:
+    On some occasions, the following bugs can occur: The generated QMap can get interrupted and produce NaN values and  dictionary can end up trying to read a key that already exists.

+    For the QMap, I believe that when a dictionary bug or something along those lines is encountered, the map will just spit out NaN values.
+Fixing the other bug may fix this one.

+    The dictionary bug is most likely occurring due to a small overlap between two dictionaries that are being compared.
+This overlap rarely happens.
+A suggested fix is coming up with a better system than relying on dictionaries to save data.

 The QLearning module needs to be edited to more extensively test the qlearning process (such as having the agents roam without a map and seeing what happens over time)